 How should this medicine be used?

-Lisinopril comes as a tablet to take by mouth.
+Lisinopril comes as a tablet and a solution (liquid) to take by mouth.
 It is usually taken once a day.
 To help you remember to take lisinopril, take it around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take lisinopril exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Your doctor will probably start you on a low dose of lisinopril and gradually increase your dose.